 This scheme offers national on-street parking concessions for severely disabled people.
 Blue badge holders don't need to be the driver of the vehicle to use the badge.

-The Department for Transport guidelines state you automatically qualify for a blue badge if you're over 2 years old and:
+You automatically qualify for a blue badge if you're over 2 years old and:

 - are registered blind (not partially sighted)

 - are receiving a War Pensioner’s Mobility supplement

 - are receiving the higher rate of the mobility component of Disability Living Allowance

 You'll also automatically qualify if you've received a lump sum benefit from the Armed Forces and Reserve Forces Compensation Scheme (within tariff levels 1-8).
 You must also have been certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.

 If you don't automatically qualify we'll assess you using guidelines from the Department for Transport.
 You may need to go for an independent mobility assessment done by an occupational therapist or physiotherapist.

 Anyone over 2 years old may be eligible for a Blue Badge, if they either:

 - have a permanent and substantial disability which means they cannot walk, or makes walking very difficult